 The fifteen minute drive to Cocora was reminiscent of the glorious drive to Pai, Thailand – winding roads, lush green plants and a bit of rain.

 We had a picnic by the water and went for a donder, mainly walking through horse crap.
 Many tourists go on horse rides around this area, Nicole from El Mocambo took a ride one day but was disappointed as felt the horses were not very well looked after.
 You can also hike, it should take about five hours but we met a group who took nine, albeit with lots of stops.
 The car park staff at Cocora were very friendly, helping Craig out with his bike problems!

-El Mocambo, is a farm ranch, come traveller’s haven of tranquility situated ten minutes walk from Salento in Boquía.
+For such a tiny town Salento hostels are not hard to come by.
+We stayed (and lazed) at El Mocambo, a farm ranch, come traveller’s haven of tranquility situated ten minutes walk from Salento in Boquía.
 The farm house has been painted pink and white, decorated with quaint, vintage furniture and the resident dog called Eddie, is a cutie.
 I say resident as there are frequently other uninvited yet welcomed four legged furry visitors.